 Leopard spotting

-Although South India isn’t the best place to spot tigers, that is actually the best reason to go on safaris in South India.
+South India isn’t the best place to spot tigers.
 Since it isn’t the ideal habitat for tigers, it allows smaller cats to thrive.
-Wildlife sanctuaries like Parambikulam and Kabini almost guarantee leopard sightings.
-This is just one of the reasons why nature tours in South India come highly recommended.
+Accordingly, wildlife sanctuaries like Parambikulam and Kabini almost guarantee leopard sightings.
+But this is just one of the reasons why nature tours in South India come highly recommended.

 The astonishing Asiatic elephant